Coachella Festival Checklist – 11 Things to Bring

 wiping sweaty neck with body wipes

 Staying fresh and hygienic while at Coachella isn’t always easy.
-Sure, there are showers available at the camping areas, but lines for the shower facilities tend to be very long.
+Sure, showers are available in the camping areas, but lines for the shower facilities tend to be long.

-So, instead of relying solely on the showers, consider bringing a set of body wipes, too.
-You can use these wipes to freshen up each day without losing out on precious festival time.
+So, instead of relying solely on the showers, consider bringing a set of body wipes.
+You can use these wipes to freshen up each day without wasting precious festival time.

-Of course, if you have a chance to shower, it’s well worth doing so (don’t forget your towel!).
-But, body wipes can be a great supplement to your daily showers if the facilities aren’t available.
+Of course, if you can shower, it’s well worth doing so (don’t forget your towel!).
+But body wipes can be a great supplement to your daily showers if the facilities aren’t available.

 Read More : 11 Backpacking Hygiene Tips to Stay Clean